 This picture shows the inside between the plates.
 Note the broken weight cable.
 There were nine pivot holes that were very loose.
 These all were rebuilt and pivots polished.
 The suspension crutch was straightened, the weight cable was replaced, the missing weight was replaced along with the cable pulley.
 The clock key was missing and was replaced.
 After all work completed, the movement was cleaned with an ultrasonic clean with qualify clock cleaning solution.

 Here is a short video on the operation of the clock during the testing phase.
-Note the clock is hanging crocked on the wall.
-This was before I adjusted the escapement so that the clock is ticking evenly when the case is square on the wall.
 The case has been oiled but the glass has not seen its final cleaning.

-After a couple days and more adjustments, the face was ready to put on the clock and final cleanup completed.
+After a couple days and more adjustments, the face was ready to put on.
+The final cleanup completed.
 Hands were installed and the speed of the clock was adjusted.
 Life has been restored to this beautiful clock.
 This “Wall Ornament” is now a working timepiece ready for many years of service.

 The finished product!

 The world wide web is a special place.
 Everything imaginable can be found there.
 Today I found 5 informative videos on how to setup a cuckoo clock along with videos on general adjustment and troubleshooting.
 I want to share them here for my customers: